 - How will you incorporate diversity and inclusion?

-The tools and systems you adopt will go a long way in facilitating best-in-class practices.
+The tools and technology you adopt will go a long way in facilitating best-in-class practices.
 And that will enable your organization to better target people with the right skills at the right time who can fill critical gaps and drive results.

 Wrapping It Up

-The evolution of HR is impacting how companies operate, informing the strategies they use, affecting whom they work with, bringing a holistic view to wellness and supporting a more engaged, productive workforce.
+The evolution of HR technology is impacting how companies operate, informing the strategies they use, affecting whom they work with, bringing a holistic view to wellness and supporting a more engaged, productive workforce.

 Change will keep coming.
 The speed at which your organization can keep pace will play a key role in defining your place in the market.